 “By referring your clients to known and trusted professionals providing complementary services, everyone wins.” ~ Lisa Stambaugh, owner of Collective Discovery

-During the Grow It phase of the entrepreneur journey, you might have relied on individual superhuman acts (read: sheer hustle, individual tenacity and lack of sleep) to get things off the ground and grow the venture.
+During the Grow It phase of the entrepreneur journey, you might have relied on individual superhuman acts. (read: sheer hustle, individual tenacity and lack of sleep) All that to get things off the ground and grow the venture.

 You did what you had to do in order to get the momentum going.